BaseMax/detect-svg/README.md

 # detect-svg

-Detect a string or buffer is SVG or not (javascript, nodejs)
+Detect a string or buffer is SVG or not. (javascript, nodejs)

 ### Installing